-Introduction to SQL and relational databases with Oracle Short Courses
+Introduction to SQL and Relational Databases with Oracle Course overview

 - Entity modelling

 - SQL statements such as joins, nested queries and group by

 There is also an overview of Oracle metadata and security privileges, using views and main principles in performance management.

 This very popular Oracle database course is a leading introductory course into the world of SQL and database management.

 It provides an extremely thorough grounding in the subject and is aimed at those looking for a cohesive introduction to SQL and to develop practical knowledge of Oracle.

 The short course is ideal for anyone looking to develop their career across a wide variety of sectors.
 Although a technical skill, database system management is used across all industries and sectors.

 Find out more about our Computer science and computing courses

 Classes take place in the evenings once a week for 10 consecutive weeks.